TeamREPENTOGON/REPENTOGON/docs/docs/renderer/BlendMode.md

         ```

 ???+ warning "Warning"
-    Largely undocumented.
-I believe the `Flag` variables are actually two sets, with the first set being for Alpha and the second being for RGB.
-I also suspect that these flags correspond with the enums used for [glBlendFunc](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glBlendFunc.xml).
+    The variables in this class refer to the enums used by [glBlendFuncSeparate](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glBlendFuncSeparate.xml) (with a starting index of `0`).
+Official enums will be added for this next release.

 ## Functions

 ### SetMode () {: aria-label='Functions' }
 #### void SetMode ( int mode ) {: .copyable aria-label='Functions' }
 Ranges from 0-2.
 Invalid modes are ignored.
-The game uses `1` as a default value, `0` for the blue base of the Planetarium backdrop, and `2` for multiplicative blending (Planetarium backdrop starfield layers, `8bitclouds_utero` backdrop layer, Beast death spotlight, and various other misc effects.
+The game uses mode `1` (or `{ 1, 7, 1, 7 }`) as a default value, mode `0` (or `{ 0, 1, 0, 1 }`) for the blue base of the Planetarium backdrop, and mode `2` (or `{ 1, 1, 1, 1 }`) for multiplicative blending (Planetarium backdrop starfield layers, `8bitclouds_utero` backdrop layer, Beast death spotlight, and various other misc effects).

 ???- info "Nonstandard modes"
     The game additionally manually sets modes for various effects: